CERVICAL MYELOPATHY

 Diagnostic Details

-• To confirm a diagnosis of cervical myelopathy, the doctor will likely order imaging tests to look for signs of spinal cord compression or damage.
+To confirm a diagnosis of cervical myelopathy, the doctor will order imaging technology to look for signs of spinal cord compression or damage.
 These may include:

 • X-rays: This imaging test uses radiation to create images of the bones in the neck, which can show if there are any abnormalities, such as bone spurs or a narrowed spinal canal.